kblomqvist/SublimeAVR/README.md

 - __Create New Project__: Prompts the MCU type and directory where to create a new project.
   When done you can open the project file located under the directory where ever you created the project.
-  To do that select *Project - Open projects...*, browse to the project folder and double click `SublimeAVR.sublime-project` file.
+  To do that select *Project*, *Open projects...*, browse to the project folder and double click `SublimeAVR.sublime-project` file.

 ### Shortcut keys